j-pulliam/Car-Classification-with-Transfer-Learning-and-BCNNs/README.md

 ```

 ## Repo breakdown
 This repository consists of 11 files and 1 folder.
-The 9 files are as follows:
+The 11 files are as follows:
 * dataset.py: PyTorch dataset class definition.
 * display_training_stats.py: Displays the stats from training in a graph.
 * label_names.py: Prints all car labels in the dataset.
 * main_bcnn.py: Trains a BCNN over the dataset for a set number of epochs evaluating performance over the test set after each.
 * main_cnn.py: Trains a CNN over the dataset for a set number of epochs evaluating performance over the test set after each.
-* model_bcnn.py: BCNN PyTorch class definition
+* model_bcnn.py: PyTorch BCNN class definition.
 * test_bcnn.py: Evaluates the final performance of a trained BCNN over both the training and test sets.
 * test_cnn.py: Evaluates the final performance of a trained CNN over both the training and test sets.
 * test_ensemble.py: Evaluates the performance of an ensemble of three trained CNNs over both the training and test sets.